RoelofRuis/gptray/README.md

 ![Initial render](initial-render.png)

+#### Further work

-As I am in no position to judge the correctness of the code, I will have to improve iteratively through further chat interaction.
+As I am in no position to judge the correctness of the code (I am, though, but I will pretend not to be, for the sake of the experiment), I will have to improve iteratively through further chat interaction...